sailfish009/openstructure/modules/mol/alg/doc/molalg.rst

 .. function:: FilterClashes(entity, clashing_distances, always_remove_bb=False)

   This function filters out residues with non-bonded clashing atoms.
 If the clashing atom is a backbone atom, the complete residue is removed from the structure, if the atom is part of the sidechain, only the sidechain atoms are removed.
-This behavior is changed by the always_remove_bb flag: when the flag is set to True the whole residue is removed even if a clash is just detected in the side-chain.
+This behavior is changed  by the *always_remove_bb* flag: when the flag is set to True the whole residue is removed even if a clash is just detected in the side-chain.

   The function returns a view containing all elements (residues, atoms) that have not been removed from the input structure, plus a :class:`~ost.mol.alg.ClashingInfo` object containing information about the detected clashes.

   Two atoms are defined as clashing if their distance is shorter than the reference distance minus a tolerance threshold.
-The information about the clashing distances and the tolerance thresholds for all possible pairs of atoms is passed to the function as a parameter
+The information about the clashing distances and the tolerance thresholds for all possible pairs of atoms is passed to the function as a parameter.

   Hydrogen and deuterium atoms are ignored by this function.